JericoNeil/Cloud-Computing-Flask-Assignment/README.md

 # Cloud-Computing-Flask-Assignment
-# Exercise/Assignment 1: Language Detection API
+# Exercise 1: Language Detection API

 Exercise 1 consists of developing a Flask web application for automatic language detection and text analytics.